sthomas522/bayesGAM/cran-comments.md

 * Moved beta and u parameters from generated quantities to transformed parameters in all stan files

-* Added additional set of tests to cover all Stan files
+* Added additional set of tests to cover all Stan files, reduced time of other tests.

 * Revised the mvcorrplot example per submission comments, removing \dontrun